 Active women are more at risk for health conditions when they do not eat enough for the energy they are burning.

 Although this condition can happen to both sexes, Relative Energy Deficiency, or RED-S, happens when you increase your exercise regimen but have a low caloric intake.
 Admittedly, some women who hike may not realize the increased quality of nutritious food they need as ultra-endurance athletes.
 The fuel that is burned during a hike in the backcountry, is greater than your everyday workout routine.
 Therefore, the food you pack needs to have increased calories, carbohydrates, and protein versus what you may eat while at home.
-It should be noted, when these nutrient recommendations are not met it negatively impacts the duration and how you feel throughout your hike.
+When these nutrient recommendations are not met, it should be noted that it negatively impacts the duration and how you feel throughout your hike.

 Here are 5 signs that you may be struggling with this: